google/nerfactor/README.md

   take it out (it should not hurt to just leave it there).

-## Data
+## Downloads

-If you are using our data, see the "Downloads" section of the [project page](http://people.csail.mit.edu/xiuming/projects/nerfactor/).
+If you are using our data, metadata, or pre-trained models (new as of 04/10/2022), see the "Downloads" section of the [project page](http://people.csail.mit.edu/xiuming/projects/nerfactor/).

 If you are BYOD'ing (bringing your own data), go to [`data_gen/`](./data_gen) to